-SIPC's coverage also includes protection against unauthorized trading in customers’ securities accounts.
-This coverage can include unauthorized trading by persons associated with the introducing firm and may be available even if the clearing firm is still solvent.
+SIPC's coverage also includes limited protection against unauthorized trading in customers’ securities accounts.
+This coverage can include unauthorized trading by persons associated with the introducing firm and may be available even if the clearing firm, but not the introducing firm, is still solvent.

 Limits of SIPC Coverage

 SIPC is limited in the risks, amounts, and investments that it covers, as described below.

 SIPC does not protect against market risk, which is the risk inherent in a fluctuating market.
 It protects the value of the securities held by the broker-dealer as of the time that a SIPC trustee is appointed.
 Trustees are appointed through a SIPC-initiated court proceeding to supervise the liquidation of a SIPC member that is insolvent or cannot return customer cash or securities.

 An example shows this risk: A broker is shut down owing a customer 100 shares of ABC stock that was worth $50 a share, for a total value of $5,000.
 Five months later when the SIPC trustee is appointed, the stock has dropped to $30 a share.
 SIPC coverage would be limited to either replacing the 100 shares of ABC or the $3,000 in cash that the customer’s stock is worth at the time of the appointment of the trustee.
 Conversely, if the stock rose to $70 a share when the trustee was appointed, SIPC would either give the customer 100 shares of ABC stock or, if the shares are not available, would give the customer $7,000.
 In short, the fluctuation in the value of the shares represents the market risk that is not covered by SIPC.